inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

    <!--internal video recording, playback speed 1, no animation speed, run until first sendTimer (t=0.002), step, stop at about 10.5 seconds simulation time-->

-The following images show the same packets viewed in Qtenv's packet mode inspector panel and in the PCAP trace opened with Wireshark.
-Both display the same data about the same packet (with the same data, sequence number, crc, etc. Click to zoom.)
+The following images show the same packets viewed in Qtenv's packet mode inspector panel and the PCAP trace opened with Wireshark.
+Both display the same data about the same packet (with the same data, sequence number, CRC, etc. Click to zoom.)

 TCP data, in ``ethHost1`` (sent from ``ethHost1`` to ``ethHost2``):